 Description of measure The waiting period for a particular patient is defined as the time between the list date and the removal date.
 The time a patient waited for the initial appointment with a specialist is not included in the time a patient spent on the waiting list for elective surgery.
 Waiting time is calculated using the Commonwealth waiting time definition.
 The number of days is calculated by subtracting the listing date for care from the removal date, minus any days when the patient was 'not ready for care', and also minus any days the patient was waiting with a less urgent clinical urgency category than their clinical urgency category at removal from the waiting list.
 Cohort description (numerator and denominator) All patients removed from the waiting list during the quarter because they were a routine admission for surgery, an admission for their listed procedure as an emergency admission, or an admission for surgery contracted to a private hospital or private day procedure centre.
-Further details (inclusions, exclusions) Exclusions: Patients who were coded as not ready for surgery (NRFC) at the time of surgery Patients who were recorded as NRFC on the day they were entered on to the waitlist and who were transferred to another urgency category within a day or two of removal date Patients who received a cystoscopy and were in the non-urgent category The count for a hospital does not include admissions contracted to another public hospital.
+Further details (inclusions, exclusions) Exclusions: Patients who were coded as not ready for surgery (NRFC) at the time of surgery Patients who were recorded as NRFC on the day they were entered on to the waitlist and who had a single urgency change to their final urgency category Patients who received a cystoscopy and were in the non-urgent category The count for a hospital does not include admissions contracted to another public hospital.
 Data source Waiting List Collection On-line System (WLCOS).